Mlawrence95/Python-for-Data-Science/README.md

 `python -m ipykernel install --user --name data-science-environment --display-name "Whatever name you want here"`

 Then, voila!
-Choosing a display name of "Machine learning sandbox", we now have choices of what environment to use!
+I chose "Machine learning sandbox" for my display name, and you can see that we now have choices of what environment to use!
-Notice that there's a `Julia` kernel as well; we aren't limited to Python!
+Notice that there's a `Julia` kernel that got added as well; we aren't limited to Python!

 ![Making a new notebook](./resources/custom_kernel.gif)

-Happy computing.
+Thank you for reading, and happy computing.